 No!
 Return rates are higher when fines are eliminated.
 We know this from our experience of being fine-free in 2020.
 Of course, we will continue to monitor how this change will affect patrons and will make improvements as we see necessary.

-If an item is overdue for seven days, it will be considered lost, and fees for replacing the item will be billed to your account.
+If an item is overdue for ten days, it will be considered lost, and fees for replacing the item will be billed to your account.

 Any accrual of fees totaling more than $24.99 will result in your library card being blocked, meaning, you will be unable to use your card.